dnsimple/dnsimple-support/content/articles/dns-hosting.markdown

     ![Domain DNS tab link](/files/domain-tab-dns-link.png)

-1. Find the <label>DNS Hosting</label> card, and follow the instructions to enable DNS hosting.
+1. Find the <label>DNS active zone</label> card, and follow the instructions to activate the zone.

     ![Enable DNS hosting](/files/domain-dns-hosting-enable.png)

 </div>

-Each new domain added to an account has DNS hosting enabled by default, whether you register/transfer the domain or simply add it.
+Each new domain or zone added to an account has the DNS zone inactive, whether you register/transfer the domain or simply add it.

-## Disabling DNS hosting
+## Deactivating a DNS zone

 <div class="section-steps" markdown="1">
-##### To disable DNS hosting
+##### To deactivate a DNS zone

 1. Log in to DNSimple with your user credentials.
 1. If you have multiple accounts, select your account in the navigation bar.